jborggaard/QQR/README.md

 ```
 The description of the feedback coefficients _k_ and value function coefficients _v_ are exactly as in _qqr_ above.

-For details on how to run **pqr**, type
+For details on how to run **cqr** or **pqr**, type
 ```
+>>  help cqr
 >>  help pqr
 ```

 ## Description of Files
 #### setKroneckerSumPath

 Defines the path where functions for working with Kronecker product expressions as well as the optional tensor_recursive solver is stored.
+The default settings should work but can be changed if the solver directories are located elsewhere.

 #### setNSTpath